 Seeing Your Health Care Provider – This includes guidance on managing HIV medical appointments, preparing for visits, and communicating effectively as an active participant in one’s HIV health care.

-HIV Treatment Overview – This provides basic background about what antiretroviral therapy (ART) is, why ART is important for people with HIV, when to start ART, potential side effects, and what drug resistance is and how to avoid it.
+HIV Treatment Overview – This provides basic background about what ART is, why ART is important for people with HIV, when to start ART, potential side effects, and what drug resistance is and how to avoid it.

 Taking Your HIV Medication Every Day – This explains why it is important to take HIV medicines consistently as prescribed, what to do after missing a dose, and the reasons for continuing ART after reaching an undetectable viral load.

 Tips on Taking Your HIV Medication Every Day – This describes the challenges that sometimes lead people to stop taking HIV medications or miss doses, and tips to help people take medications consistently as prescribed.